We are the ideal partner for California homebuyers.

 Here is a list of documents you’ll need to get pre-approved.

-The pre-approval letter you receive will usually list your name, current address and the amount you are approved for.
+The pre-approval letter you receive will usually list your name, current address, and the amount you are approved for.
 Additional information may include your credit score and the size of your down payment.

 Second Step: The Accepted Offer!

 So once you have your accepted offer it’s time to move fast.
-You’ll need to get your inspections done, appraisal done and the loan underwritten.
+You’ll need to get your inspections done, an appraisal done and the loan underwritten.

 Once the offer is accepted the lender will send out the initial disclosures.
 It’s a good idea to review these disclosures and discuss any questions you may have.

-When it comes to buying a home it’s somewhat common to see generic numbers in the initial Loan Estimate The reason is that the title and escrow company typically don’t have there initial fees established before the disclosures go out.
+When it comes to buying a home it’s somewhat common to see generic numbers in the initial Loan Estimate The reason is that the title and escrow company typically don’t have their initial fees established before the disclosures go out.

-Also be sure to turn in additional documentation your Loan Officer requests.
+Also, be sure to turn in additional documentation your Loan Officer requests.

 Third Step: Your Conditional Loan Approval

 After the disclosures are signed/dated, the file moves on to underwriting.
 If you have to do an appraisal then that process has started as well.
-Usually within 2-5 days of submitting a file to underwriting you’ll receive your conditional approval.
+Usually, within 2-5 days of submitting a file to underwriting you’ll receive your conditional approval.